9 Beginner Steps To Planning A Successful Responsive Website Design

 Remember what the user is really looking for — strong content that helps them get their jobs done that’s easy to find and just as easy to navigate.

 Learn More: How To Create Website Content That Engages B2B Buyers

 The backbone of responsive design is the ability to shift and format content depending on the size of the screen.
 In technical terms, this is known as “the media query.”

 This terminology evolved from the term “media type,” which is a style sheet that determines how a piece of content is presented on different physical media, such as a screen, paper, or Braille device.

-Media queries work in a similar way.
+Media queries work similarly.
 However, instead of detecting the type of physical media, a media query detects the size of a screen.
-The website then makes the decision to render a specific style sheet for that specific screen size.
+The website then decides to render a specific style sheet for that specific screen size.

 When considering a website redesign, keep in mind that you don’t want to limit your website to just three sizes — desktop, tablet, and mobile.
 Instead, you’ll want your site to scale appropriately for screens of all sizes, no matter their dimensions.
 That’s what a media query accomplishes.

 When designing a responsive website, start with mobile styles as your foundation and add additional columns and styles with media queries.
 This way, if someone lands on your site using a device or browser that does not support media queries, they will be able to see the mobile version of your site.

 This is considered best practice for a couple of reasons:

 - “Mobile first” design helps you focus on what really matters and accounts for limited screen real estate and limited attention spans.
 Maybe that random image of a truck on a highway isn’t really necessary after all.